Somatic & Depth Therapy for a Life Deeply Rooted.

 Therapy Modalities

-• Transpersonal therapy supports what’s often called a spiritual emergence—a process where non-ordinary states of consciousness (through meditation, breathwork, dreams, psychedelic experiences, or spontaneous spiritual openings) bring profound shifts in awareness.
-These experiences can awaken a sense of meaning, connection, and creativity, yet they may also feel overwhelming, destabilizing, or difficult to integrate into daily life.
+Transpersonal therapy supports what’s often called a spiritual emergence—a process where meditation, breathwork, dreams, psychedelic experiences, or other nonordinary states can bring profound shifts in awareness.
+These experiences often deepen meaning, connection, and creativity, yet they can also feel overwhelming or difficult to integrate into everyday life.

-In our work, we approach these moments with reverence for both their psychological and spiritual dimensions.
-Through somatic practices, mindfulness, and creative exploration, I help you anchor what’s unfolding—weaving intense or disorienting experiences into the practical fabric of your everyday life, and allowing them to become stable sources of inner wisdom, presence, and purpose.
+Together, we approach these moments with reverence for both their psychological and spiritual dimensions.
+Through somatic practices, mindfulness, and creative exploration, we gently anchor what’s unfolding—allowing even profound experiences to become lasting sources of wisdom, presence, and purpose.

 Ash Anthony